 After severe injuries, most people cannot return to work, at least on a temporary basis.
 Lost wages damages help provide you with the money you would have earned at your job if you had still been able to work.
 In most cases, lost wages are calculated by taking your hourly wage multiplied by the number of hours you would have normally worked.
 Lost wages can help you and your family continue to pay for groceries, transportation, utility bills, and other everyday living expenses.

 If your loved one died from a moped accident, you can receive wrongful death damages.
 Wrongful death damages can help you pay the costs of the funeral and burial, and you can get compensated for the loss of companionship you and your family members suffer in your loved one’s absence.
 Any medical bills that were accrued before your family member’s death can also be added to wrongful death damages on most occasions.
+A New Orleans wrongful death lawyer from Morris Bart can help you with a complex case like this

 How Long does it Normally Take to Receive Your Compensation?